ElkonLab/scAPA/scAPA_vignette.md

 results <- test_peaks(results, clus = "all", sig.level = 0.05)
 ```

-We get a slot with such peaks (p-values, q-values and peak PUI for each cluster).
+We get a slot 'peak.pvaues' with such peaks (p-values, q-values and peak PUI for each cluster).

 ``` r
 head(results@peak.pvaues$Peaks_all)